bcohenboulakia/nbworkshop/README.md

 ## Presentation

-_nbworkshop_ is a specialized tool to prepare and distribute Python exercise Notebooks with hidden solutions or instructor-only comments:
+_nbworkshop_ is a specialized tool for preparing and distributing Python exercise Notebooks with hidden solutions or instructor-only comments:
 ![Simple nbworkshop example](https://github.com/user-attachments/assets/be557bda-6294-432e-8739-4d19538a341e)

-Unlike more comprehensive systems such as _nbgrader_, _nbworkshop_ prioritizes simplicity and flexibility, allowing teachers to mark specific parts of any cell-whether code or markdown-focr removal in student versions, without imposing a rigid file structure or complex workflow.
-An archive (ZIP) containing these student versions, along with any necessary attachments, can also be created.
-This makes it easy to distribute up-to-date materials to students while keeping instructor content private and organized, and prevents discrepancies between tutor and student versions due to oversight or manipulation errors.
+Unlike more comprehensive systems such as _nbgrader_, _nbworkshop_ allows you to precisely mark and remove specific parts of any cell, whether code or markdown, to automatically generate student versions containing only the intended content.
+This process requires no rigid file structure or complex workflow and keeps instructor and student versions synchronized, eliminating the risk of manual errors.

-For users working with GitHub, _nbworkshop_ also provides a workflow that monitors specific directories and, whenever a Notebook within these monitored directories is updated on the `main` branch, automatically generates Student versions of those Notebooks that is stored on a specific branch.
-If ZIP archives are to be created, they are stored in the same branch.
-Note that this workflow can be easily adapted to GitLab or BitBucket using their respective CD/CI tools.
+A GitHub Actions workflow automates generation and versioning: every time a notebook is updated on the main branch, synchronized student versions and optional ZIP archives are created and stored in a dedicated branch, ensuring a clear separation between instructor and student materials.

 **Key features:**
-- **Solution and instructions Hiding**: Mark solutions in your code or markdown cells using dedicated comments or tags.
-When building the student version, these elements are replaced by placeholders—making it clear to students what they need to complete.
-Any instructor notes are also removed, ensuring that only the intended content appears in the student notebook.
+- **Solution and instructions hiding**: Add special markers in code or markdown cells for lines or blocks to be hidden in the student version, instructor notes are also removed during conversion.
-- **Automatic Batch Processing**: The conversion tool can process multiple Notebooks at once, generating student versions and optional ZIP archives containing all referenced attachments.
+- **Automatic batch processing**: Process multiple notebooks at once, generating student versions and, if enabled, ZIP files with all relevant attachments.
-- **GitHub Integration**: A GitHub Actions workflow automatically regenerates the student versions and archives whenever Notebooks are updated on the `main` branch (a [manual trigger](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) is also possible).
-All the generated material is stored in a specific branch.
+- **Integrated automation**: A pre-configured GitHub Actions workflow regenerates student versions and archives whenever notebooks are updated on the main branch; it is also possible to [trigger the workflow manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow), and all generated material is stored in a separate branch.
-- **Automation-ready and extensible**: You can customize the standard workflow by specifying your own pre- or post-processing commands (for example to publish files to a LMS).
-Alternatively, the conversion script can be integrated into other CI/CD pipelines (e.g., GitLab CI/CD, Bitbucket Pipelines, or any custom-made workflow), making it suitable for both standard and fully bespoke automation environments.
+- **Extensibility and CI/CD compatibility**: Customize the workflow with your own pre or post-processing commands (for example, to send files to an LMS), or integrate the conversion script into alternative CI/CD pipelines like GitLab CI/CD, Bitbucket Pipelines, or other custom workflows.
-- **Flexible Configuration**: All markers, placeholders, and naming conventions are controlled via a simple JSON configuration file, making adaptation to different teaching styles and environments straightforward.
-One can for example use a code placeholder that raises a `NotImplementedError`.
+- **Flexible configuration**: All markers, placeholders and naming conventions are set via a simple JSON configuration file, making adaptation to different teaching styles straightforward; you can, for example, use a code placeholder that raises a `NotImplementedError`.

 ## Installation and Prerequisites